 Crispus Attucks Community Center, strives to improve the quality of life for youth and families in Lancaster by providing services that promote community prosperity, physical and mental health; and by offering programs and cultural events which preserve the African American heritage.

 Domestic Violence Services, which provides emergency shelter, counseling, legal and housing services, and children’s programming for victims of domestic violence and their children

-Early Childhood Education, which provides comprehensive birth-to-5 programming in all Lancaster County school districts.
+Thrive to Five, which provides comprehensive birth-to-5 programming in all Lancaster County school districts.

 Early Learning Resource Center (ELRC, formerly CCIS), which supplies child care subsidies for low-wage earning parents who are working or enrolled in training or education programs